luketn/docker-compose-atlas-local/README.md

 ## Usage
 1. Clone the repository
-2. Run `docker compose up` in the root of the repository
+2. Run `docker compose up -d` in the root of the repository
 3. Connect to the Atlas instance at `mongodb://localhost:27017?directConnection=true`

 ## References